ivsg-psu/FeatureExtraction/README.md

       Image-feature-detection-using-Phase-Stretch-Transform
       </a>
       <br>
       This is an external site that uses the phase-stretch transform for feature extraction.
-See the [wiki page for Phase stretch transform](https://en.wikipedia.org/wiki/Phase_stretch_transform) for more detail.
+See the [wikipedia page for Phase stretch transform](https://en.wikipedia.org/wiki/Phase_stretch_transform) for more detail.
     </li>

   </ul>